-Catalog Articles Dragons First Time Here?
-Site Map Search Contact
+Catalog Articles How to Order Tile Site Map Search Contact

 I specialize in William Morris tile and Morris & Co. designs, and then a slightly wider circle around that in both time and space: William DeMorgan, the Rossetti Pre-Raphaelites, English and Morris-inspired next-generation Arts & Crafts, Glasgow School, Victorian themes, and William Morris interests: Chaucer and Camelot, Scandinavian, Medieval, and Forest themes.
 If you aren't familiar with William Morris and the Arts & Crafts movement, you might like to read my article, William Morris, The Soul of Arts and Crafts.

 "But why William Morris?" you ask.
 Short answer: Because things are more than things; they carry meaning and meaning allows us to form our values.
 Arts & Crafts items are made by people for people, not by machines for money.
 Morris was reactionary to what he considered poor quality, cheap, and especially soulless mass-produced decorative art.

 Tile was one of the first media taken up by Morris.
 Tile designs are "portable" and he could make something tangible and beautiful without years of apprenticeship.
 Designs such as the early fairy tale tiles done by Edward Burne-Jones for Morris were revisited in paintings, and tapestries, with designs adapting to the media.